-SDs and MSPs have not only received some relief in the meantime from such requirements, but this also likely gives market participants a little more time to adhere to the ISDA August 2012 Dodd-Frank Protocol (the "Protocol"), as SDs and MSPs will likely not stop trading with a counterparty for failure to adhere to the Protocol by December 31, 2012 since most requirements addressed in the Protocol were extended until July 1, 2013.
+SDs and MSPs have not only received some relief in the meantime from such requirements, but this also likely gives market participants a little more time to adhere to the ISDA August 2012 Dodd-Frank Protocol (the "Protocol").

-The Commission requests comments (to be received no later than 30 days after the date of publication of the Interim Final Rules in the Federal Register) and notes that it will revise the Interim Final Rules, if warranted.
+The Commission has requested comments (to be received no later than 30 days after the date of publication of the Interim Final Rules in the Federal Register) and notes that it will revise the Interim Final Rules, if warranted.